Graphics extensions

 Plotting shapes

-draw-pixel, draw-line, draw-rect, fill-rect, draw-round-rect, fill-round-rect, draw-circle, fill-circle, draw-triangle, fill-triangle
+draw-line, draw-rect, fill-rect, draw-round-rect, fill-round-rect, draw-circle, fill-circle, draw-triangle, fill-triangle

 Plotting characters